 Taking a Bar/Bat Mitzvah Trip Outside of Israel

-I know that it’s not what most parents have in mind, but I’ll be remiss if I wouldn’t mention an alternative to celebrating your kid’s Bar/Bat Mitzvah trip in Israel: a Bar/Bat Mitzvah trip outside of Israel.
+I know that it’s not what most parents have in mind, but I would be remiss if I didn’t mention an alternative to celebrating your kid’s Bar/Bat Mitzvah trip in Israel: a Bar/Bat Mitzvah trip outside of Israel.